 San Juan de Gaztelugatxe is a small islet in the Bay of Biscay on the northern coast of Spain.
 The islet sits along a rocky coastline and is connected to the mainland by a manmade bridge.

-Legend has it that if you ring the church bell three times after your hike and make a wish, it’ll come true.
+Legend has it that if you ring the bell at the chapel three times after your hike and make a wish, it’ll come true.

 Dragonstone: San Juan de Gaztelugatxe’s Game of Thrones Fame